kora-projects/kora-docs/mkdocs/docs/en/documentation/http-server.md

 ### Signatures { #signatures }

-Available signatures for repository methods out of the box:
+Available signatures for declarative `HTTP` handler methods out of the box:

 ===! ":fontawesome-brands-java: `Java`"